Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Melanoma is a serious kind of skin cancer.
-This cancer involves cells called melanocytes.
+This cancer starts in cells called melanocytes.
 You also have melanocytes in your eyes.
-When these cells become cancerous, the condition is called intraocular melanoma.
+When these cells become cancerous, it’s called intraocular melanoma.
 It's not as common as skin melanoma, but it, too, can be life-threatening.

-Ocular melanoma is the most common type of cancer of the eye, but it is still rare.
-Ocular melanoma is more common in people with light skin, and it most often strikes people in their mid-50s.
-But, people of any age and race can develop the disease.
+Intraocular melanoma is the most common type of cancer of the eye in adults.
+But it’s still rare.
+The issue is more common in people with light-colored eyes and fair skin.
+It most often strikes people in their mid-50s.
+But people of any age and race can get the disease.

-In most cases, the disease begins in a layer of the eye called the choroid.
-This layer of blood vessels brings oxygen and nutrients to the eye.
-The cancer can travel to other parts of your body, to both nearby tissues and more distant places through your lymph system or bloodstream.
-It can also involve the iris, ciliary body, conjunctiva, or eyelid.
+In most cases, the disease starts in a layer of the eye called the choroid.
+This thin, pigmented layer of blood vessels brings oxygen and nutrients to the eye.
+The cancer can travel to other parts of your body.
+These include both nearby tissues and more distant places through your lymph system or bloodstream.
+It can also involve other tissues in and around your eye.
+These include your iris, ciliary body, conjunctiva, or eyelid.

 A small growth may not cause any symptoms.
 As it grows larger your symptoms may include: